 During 10Base-T data reception, a Manchester Decoder translates the serial bit stream obtained from the Twisted-Pair Receiver (MDI) into an NRZ bit stream.
-The Manchester Decoder then passes the data to the MAC/Repeater Interface in either serial or parallel format, depending on the interface configuration.
+The Manchester Decoder then passes the data to the MAC Interface in parallel format.

 Manchester-encoded signals have the following advantages: